-North Dakota Certified Public Accountants Society
+North Dakota Society of CPAs Bylaws

 ARTICLE I ..
 MEMBERSHIP

-in the State of North Dakota or an equivalent certificate issued by any other state, territory, or possession of the United States or District of Columbia, shall be eligible to become a member of the Society.
+Section 1.
+ELIGIBILITY FOR MEMBERSHIP: Any person who holds a certificate in good standing as a certified public accountant issued by any state, territory, or possession of the United States or District of Columbia, shall be eligible to become a member of the Society.
 A member who voluntarily relinquishes their certificate, may continue as a member.

 The Board of Directors, with the approval of two-thirds of the members present at any meeting of the Society may confer honorary membership on any person who because of achievement or standing in the field of accounting is deemed entitled to receive such honor.

 The Board may add non-voting membership categories and their requirements and privileges, upon an affirmative vote of at least 9 of the 12 board members.

-2 3.
+Section 3.
 APPLICATION FOR MEMBERSHIP AND NOTICE TO MEMBERS: Application for membership shall be made on forms furnished by the Society.
 The application form shall be signed by the applicant and filed with the Society office, together with payment of an application fee if applicable.

-7 5.
+Section 5.
 CERTIFICATE: The Society shall issue to each member a certificate.

 Section 2.
 VOTING BY MAIL AND OTHER MEANS: When authorized by the Board of Directors, members may vote by mail, telephone or other electronic means and such vote shall have all the effects of a vote cast in person at a regular or special meeting if notice of voting shall have been sent to the members in similar manner as a notice of meeting provided in Section 3 of Article IV.
 No ballot shall be counted unless received by the Executive Director within 45 days after the date the notice of voting is sent to the members.
 The entire vote may be taken on any issue by mailed ballots or electronic means only if so stated in the notice and at least 20 percent of the members vote.